 The Leonardo da Vinci Society is well established as providing a forum for those interested in Leonardo or more generally in the aspects of the culture of his time to which he contributed.
 The Society's interests also extend to the Art/Science overlap in other periods (due account being taken of the historical evolution of both the terms concerned).
 See recent reviews and publications in the newsletter. ^

 The Leonardo da Vinci Society would welcome new members.
 To become a member, complete and post the membership form PDF or MS Word document.
 If you pay income tax in the UK, please also consider completing the Gift Aid portion of the membership form.
-To view the pdf form, you may need Adobe Reader, available here.
 For further information about membership, please contact one of the following committee members:

-Dr Frank A.J.L.
-James, Royal Institution Centre for the History of Science and Technology, Royal Institution of Great Britain, 21 Albemarle Street, London W1X.4BS, UK; email: fjames(at)ri.ac.uk.
+Professor Frank A.J.L.
+James, Royal Institution Centre for the History of Science and Technology, Royal Institution of Great Britain, London; and at the University College London Department of Science and Technology Studies; email: fjames(at)ri.ac.uk.

 The Leonardo da Vinci Society is a registered charity, no 1012878. ^